-The students of Waynesburg University publish an award-winning newspaper, The Yellow Jacket; a literary magazine of student work, Muse & Stone; and a University yearbook, The Mad Anthony.
-WCYJ-FM is a student-operated radio station, and WCTV is an award-winning student-operated community television operation.
+Waynesburg University students publish an award-winning newspaper, The Yellow Jacket; a literary magazine of student work, Muse & Stone; and a University yearbook, The Mad Anthony.
+In additional to the student publications, students can participate with WCYJ-FM, a student-operated radio station, and WCTV, an award-winning student-operated community broadcast operation.

 Staff positions for all media organizations are open to interested students regardless of major field of study.
-Selections for management positions are made by the Student Media Advisory Board on an annual basis.
+Selections for management positions are completed through a thorough interview process by the Student Media Board on an annual basis.